swoop-inc/java-dogstatsd-client/README.md

 public class Foo {

-  private static final StatsDClient statsd = new NonBlockingStatsDClient(
+  private static final StatsDClient statsd = new DisruptorStatsDClient(
     "my.prefix",                          /* prefix to any stats; may be null or empty string */ "statsd-host",                        /* common case: localhost */
     8125,                                 /* port */